yoching/yoshikuni-web-in-elm/README.md

 # yoshikuni-web-in-elm

 This is a sample web app written in Elm + TailwindCSS.
-You can also visit the actual site [here](https://yoshikuni-web.web.app/).
+You can also visit the working site [here](https://yoshikuni-web.web.app/).

 ![](./YoshikuniWebManual.png)

 ## Context
-I built this site using Elm+TailwindCSS to demonstrate how I can build web apps from scratch, without using site generators.
+I built this site using Elm+TailwindCSS to demonstrate how I can build web apps from scratch, without using a site generator.
 For this purpose, contents and styles are copied from [my actual website](https://yoshikuni-web.com/) that is build using [Hugo](https://gohugo.io/).

-## Tech stacks
+## Tech stack
 - [Elm](https://elm-lang.org/)
 - [TailwindCSS](https://tailwindcss.com/)
 - [webpack](https://webpack.js.org/)